Skip to main content

 Required Competencies

-• Ability to teach a mix of online and on campus courses.
+• Ability to teach a mix of online and on campus courses at both the undergraduate and

-• Effective interpersonal skills, Including the ability to collaborate effectively with faculty, staff, and students.
+• Effective interpersonal skills, including the ability to collaborate effectively with faculty,

 • Ability and willingness to work with diverse groups.